-HID lamps are processed manually or through a custom built HID machine at the southern end of the building.
-The HID lamp machine is comprised of conveyor belts, crushers, magnets, and air pollution control equipment.
+HID lamps are processed manually or through a custom built HID machine in the southern end of the building.
+The HID lamp machine is comprised of conveyor belts, crushers, magnets and air pollution control equipment.
 It is enclosed and under negative pressure.
 It uses an automated process to dry-separate outer glass, metal bases and support wires from the arc tubes.
 The arc tubes are crushed and dropped into 55-gallon drums for further processing in the retort room.
 The remaining components are dropped into collection containers for recycle/disposal.
-The drums of crushed arc tubes are managed as satellite accumulation area containers and moved to the CSA at the north end of the building within three days.
+The drums of crushed arc tubes are managed as satellite accumulation area containers and moved to the CSA area at the north end of the building within three days.
 In the manual process, individuals carry out the separation and sorting procedures by hand.
 The separated arc tubes are fed into the HID machine for crushing prior to retort.

-I. South Building - Battery, Container and E-Waste Storage:

-This building is immediately south of the main building and is divided into two large storage areas.
-The container storage area is used to hold empty fiber drums and cardboard boxes.
+The automatic feeder/conveyor allows for in the processing of HID lamps to 37,000 lamps per 8-hour shift.
+The facility maintenance area is located adjacent to the HID processing area.
+The maintenance area is enclosed by a cage that keeps all maintenance materials seperated from processing equipment.
+I. South Building Battery, Container and E-Waste Storage: This building is immediately south of the main building and is divided into two large storage areas.
+The Container storage area is used to hold empty fiber drums and cardboard boxes.
 No universal or hazardous wastes are stored in this area.
-The second room within this building is used for storage of e-waste and battery storage.
+The second room in this building is used for storage of e-waste and battery storage.
 The space is permitted to store up to 72 pallets.
 At the time of the inspection, all pallets were properly labeled and protected from the environment.
+A new battery sorting table has been added to help in sorting of the various battery types received by the facility.
 No violations were observed at the time of the inspections.
 K. Records:

 Veolia maintains records including: Inbound/outbound HW manifests or shipping documentation, Monthly Hg Reclamation Rate Samples, Weekly HW Storage Inspections, Weekly Process Operation Inspections, Personnel Training Records, Weekly Composite Samples, Weekly Safety Inspections, and the Contingency Plan.
-The records were randomly reviewed for CY2011 and CY2012 and found to have no violations at the time of the inspection.
-The Weekly HW Storage Inspection Checklist was not filled out for the week of July 31, 2012.
-The addition of the four roll-offs for the storage of processed glass has alleviated the the problem of retesting samples.
-The processed glass can now be held until results are received and evaluated.
-The glass is normally sent off-site for disposal or recycling.
+The records were randomly reviewed for CY2012 and CY2013 and found to have no violations at the time of the inspection.
+Due to the Retort Oven working intermittently the facility records for reclamation rate samples were not as numerous as usually observed.
+Veolia ES Technical Solutions LLC Inspection Report Inspection Date: 01/07/2014 PHOTO ATTACHMENTS: Outside North Storage Area

-PHOTO ATTACHMENTS: